Intellectual Property Lawyers for Plant Breeders in Tanzania and Zanzibar

 Protecting Plant Breeders’ IP Rights in Tanzania and Zanzibar

 Plant Breeders’ Rights Registration Process

 The Plant Breeders’ Rights Act, 2012 established a protection system in Tanzania for new plant varieties that are not eligible for registration under traditional patent law.
 In Zanzibar, the Plant Breeders’ Registry Act, 2014 applies.
 In Zanzibar a new plant variety can be protected if they it is new, distinct, uniform and stable.
 Plant breeders seeking to protect their varieties must be cautious to ensure that they have satisfied all of the requirements of the law.

-At Lexglobe LLP, we have years of experience helping plant breeders successfully apply for registration in Tanzania.
+At Lexglobe IP Services, we have years of experience helping plant breeders successfully apply for registration in Tanzania.
 We can walk you through the registration requirements, and we will handle the entire plant breeders’ rights registration process for you to ensure that it goes as quickly and smoothly as possible.